rmkelley/rmkelley.github.io/batch1.md

 ![Side by side basemaps](comp_background.PNG)

-One issue is that at higher elevations, the channel networks never seem to leave the ridges of the mountain.
-This is most likely a result of using a top-down flow accumulation processs, where the starting point was not able to sample widely enough to break out of issues like that.
-In this case, it would be important to sample from the bottom-upwards as well, and then average the two to minimize this error.
+One visual issue is that at higher elevations, the channel networks never seem to leave the ridges of the mountain.
+However, this is the result of shadows and the angle of photography.
+In reality the streams really are in the valleys.
+The flows are not perfect, however, and one method of minimizing error would be to do flow accumulation from the bottom up and then merge the results.

 SRTM Error1

 ![Error 1](SRTM_base_zoom1.PNG)

 Here, there are examples of the flows mainly following what one would expect from the imagery, but every so often they jump their tracks and go off in an unexpected direction.
 This seems most likely to be the result of my unit size and sampling method, either having units too broad or too specific to notice the smallest details- or to over react to them.
-My guess is the former.
+My assumption is the former because of our discussions in class and because having a 30 meter cell size is very large to try and encapsulate most streams.

 SRTM Error2

 ![Steep](oops_steep.PNG)

 These are examples of where there is what seems like a steep section of the mountain but little differences in terrain to guide it.
-One likely explanation is that the flow accululation is based on higher levels of snow and ice at the summit, which is not present in the arial photography.
+One likely explanation is that the flow accululation is based on higher levels of snow and ice at the summit along with higher reflectivity, which is not present in the arial photography.
 That exposes an underlying issue with these data sets which we have discussed in class.
 Because space very often can change over time, having a data set that does not match up squarely with the time frame of other parts of your analysis can create some disjointedness.
+The ground coverage towards the summit also changes to be more earth and less vegitation, potentially creating more errors for the photography.

 [Click here to go to Hydrology; Lab 3](saga.md)